-With the release of ActivePresenter 8, it now offers you a new feature to access external voices from voice providers, including Amazon Polly, Google Cloud, and Microsoft Azure.
-This new feature will provide you more text-to-speech voices to choose from.
+ActivePresenter allows you to access external voices from voice providers, including Amazon Polly, Google Cloud, and Microsoft Azure.
+These providers provide you with more text-to-speech voices to choose from.
 However, you need to have a registered account to get authentication keys from the corresponding provider.